Is Sir Thomas More buried in Chelsea Old church and is his head buried in the same place?

 Was Scotland an independent nation in Tudor times?

 Yes and so was England.
-We became British when the Scots King James VI became King of England too making him James I of England after Elizabeth I died.
+We became British when the Scots King became King of England after Elizabeth I died.
+He was James I of England and also King James VI of Scotland.

 Did Henry VIII have syphilis?

 All of Henry’s medical notes are archived and he was never treated with mercury which was the standard treatment for syphilis.
 So no.